DEUS-AI/qa-automation-framework/README.md

 ## Publish new image version into ghcr
 ### Manual local push

+THe following steps describes the process of how to locally publish a framework image that can be used to locally run tests.

 - Login into ghcr
     - ```docker login --username <your_username> --password <personal_access_token> ghcr.io```